Frequently Asked Questions

 Which standards does eazyEPC conform to?

 eazyEPC calculates building ratings using South African National Standards, specifically SANS 1544 for Energy Performance Certificates and SANS 10400-XA for Energy Usage in Buildings.
-These standards underpin the calculation methodology.

 What factors are used in eazyEPC for converting other energy sources to kWh?